AnirudhG07/AutoTA/results/reviews_draft.md

 - `C`: Are the missing and error statements correctly identified?
 ```

+At the end, also add a net review on frequency of how often it found errors in correct proofs or accepted incorrect proofs.

 > Noticable halucinations are the ones that are not present in the original proof and are not trivially derivable from the original proof.